AltropInc/alt/doc/script/TypeNumeric.md

 ```altro
 x op y
 ```
 where `x` is the owner value (the first operand), `op` is the operation and `y` is the input (the second operand).
-A type promotion rule is used to determine whether `x` or `y` need to be convered using widening conversions to prevent the loss of information about the magnitude of the result value.
-For instance, in the expressionn
+A type promotion rule is used to determine whether `x` or `y` need to be converted using widening conversions to prevent the loss of information about the magnitude of the result value.
+For instance, in the expression
 ```altro
 4 + 4.2
 ```